-5.2.10.1 FIELD 10.a: Brief description of the monitoring & verification system and of the process of verification
+5.2.10.1.
+FIELD 10.a: Brief description of the monitoring & verification system and of the process of verification significant proportion and representative sample of the energy efficiency improvement measures put in place by the obligated parties is verified.
+For more details about Monitoring and Verification systems, see the appendix XII of Commission Recommendation C(2019) 6621 final.

-Member States have to provide a short description of Monitoring and Verification systems and the verification process put in place, under which at least a statistically significant proportion and representative sample of the energy efficiency improvement measures put in place by the obligated parties is verified.
-For more details about
+Member States have to provide a short description of Monitoring and Verification systems and the verification process put in place, under which at least a statistically